swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Previewing Documentation.md

     Monitoring /Developer/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc for changes...

 Navigate to the printed address in your browser to preview documentation for the target.

+> Tip: You can also preview documentation for a product defined by any of your package's
+> dependencies.
+This may be useful for learning about any packages you're importing.
+>
+> ```shell
+> $ swift package --disable-sandbox preview-documentation --product [product-name]
+> ```

 <!-- Copyright (c) 2022 Apple Inc and the Swift Project authors.
 All Rights Reserved. -->